 Easy-to-use Industrial Laser Marking Systems for Coding on Products & Packaging

-Laser marking systems can print high-quality marks on a range of materials provided the substrate, the application, and desired mark are well understood.
+Laser marking machines can print high-quality marks on a range of materials provided the substrate, the application, and desired mark are well understood.
 Laser coding, etching and marking is a non-contact printing method that offers some advantages over other technologies – including high mark resolution, high speed, permanence and fewer consumables.

 Videojet’s line of laser coding machines includes CO2 Laser Marker, Fiber Laser Marker and UV Laser sources in a variety of power outputs to address a range of substrates and applications.
 In addition, Videojet offers a portfolio of laser accessories including lenses, beam turning units and protective guarding to simplify integration of the laser marking machine into your production lines and maximise its performance.